afs202005277/JetpackJoyride/docs/README.md

 - Only one instance and global access point of the class Controller
 - Violates the Single Responsibility Principle.
 The pattern solves two problems at a time.

+### Template in View

 **Problem in context**

 By using the MVC pattern, we use a view class to produce the result that the player sees on screen, but because of the amount of objects that need to be drawn, the view class quickly grew into different classes that differ only a little.
 If no design pattern is used, there will be a lot of repeated methods in these view classes.

 **The Pattern**

 The Template Method pattern suggests that you break down an algorithm into a series of steps, turn these steps into methods, and put a series of calls to these methods inside a single template method.
 The steps may either be abstract, or have some default implementation.
 To use the algorithm, the program provides the different view subclasses, implements all abstract steps, and overrides some of the optional ones if needed (but not the template method itself).

 **Implementation**
 To be implemented.